Nycto/PicoModal/README.md

   overlay behind the modal
 * __modalStyles__: A hash of additional CSS properties to apply to the modal element
-* __closeStyles__: A hash of additional CSS properties to apply to the close button element

 Return Object Properties
 ------------------------